KarolinHem/TESTING/signserver-ce-docker-hub.md

 * **[SignServer Community](https://www.signserver.org/)**

-SignServer Community Edition is an OSI*-certified, LGPL-licensed open-source subset of SignServer Enterprise, designed for learning, testing, and prototyping signing workflows for code, documents, and artifacts.
+SignServer Community Edition is an LGPL-licensed open-source subset of SignServer Enterprise, certified by the Open Source Initiative, and designed for learning, testing, and prototyping signing workflows for code, documents, and artifacts.

 SignServer CE is not recommended for production use, as production signing environments typically require security certifications, advanced key protection, auditability, SLAs, support, and operational assurances available in SignServer Enterprise Edition.

-*OSI Certified is a certification mark of the Open Source Initiative.

 * **[SignServer Enterprise](https://www.keyfactor.com/products/signserver-enterprise/)**

 SignServer Enterprise Edition is designed for production signing environments, offering advanced signing features, enterprise-grade key management, auditability, compliance capabilities, and commercial support with SLAs.

-Learn more about the differences between SignServer CE and SignServer EE: SignServer Community vs Enterprise. https://www.signserver.org/community-vs-enterprise/
+Learn more about the differences between SignServer CE and SignServer EE: [SignServer Community vs Enterprise](https://www.signserver.org/community-vs-enterprise/)

-Get started with SignServer Docker Container
+Get started with the SignServer Docker Container
 =================

 The SignServer Community Docker container can be pulled straight from the command line using the docker tool.
 To download and unpack the latest SignServer Community container image from Docker Hub, use the following command: